-Since the 2005-06 brightness measurements are both more numerous and exhibit lower variability than the observations of the previous season, the observations from the second season are more suitable for seeking possible transits of the planet across the disk of the star.
-The solid curve in each panel of Figure 10 approximates the predicted transit lightcurve, assuming a planetary orbital inclination of 90° (central transits).
+proximates the predicted transit light curve, assuming a planetary orbital inclination of 90° (central transits).
 The out-of-transit light level corresponds to the mean brightness of the observations.
 The transit duration is estimated from the orbital elements, while the transit depth is derived from the estimated stellar radius (Table 3) and an assumed planetary radius equal to Jupiter's.
 The bottom panel of Figure 10 shows the observations around the predicted time of mid transit replotted with an expanded scale on the abscissa.
 The horizontal error bar below the predicted transit curve represents the estimated uncertainty in the time of mid transit, based on the orbital elements.
 The vertical error bar represents the 0.0019 mag precision of the observations.

-These 2005-06 photometric observations of HD 102195 cover the predicted transit window quite well and reveal no sign of a transit.
+These 2005-2006 photometric observations of HD 102195 cover the predicted transit window quite well and reveal no sign of a transit.
 The 47 observations within the transit window in the bottom panel of Figure 10 have a mean brightness level of 0.3683 ± 0.0005 mag.
 The 383 observations outside the transit window have a mean of 0.3676 ± 0.0002 mag.
 Therefore, the mean brightness values inside and outside of the transit window agree to within 0.0007 mag, i.e., to within their respective uncertainties.
 Our photometric observations rule out even very shallow transit events.

-6. Discussion
+6. DISCUSSION

-HD 102195 is a mildly active G8V dwarf.
-Stellar activity, such as starspots, introduces jitter into the RV measurements.
+HD 102195 is a mildly active G8 V dwarf.
+Stellar activity such as starspots introduces jitter into the RV measurements.
 The amplitude of the stellar jitter caused by stellar activity can be estimated from the previously derived formula of Santos et al. (2000).
-Using the measured chromospheric activity index, $R'{HK} = 5 \times 10^{-5}$, we estimate that the RMS RV jitter should be $\sim 19~{\rm m~s^{-1}}$.
+Using the measured chromospheric activity index, $R'{\rm HK} = 5 \times 10^{-5}$, we estimate that the rms RV jitter should be ~ 19 m s-1.
 This level is consistent with the estimate from the Bayesian analysis of the radial velocity observations.
-Based on previous RV studies of active G dwarfs with photometric variations similar to HD 102195 (e.g., Paulson et al. 2004; Santos et al. 2000), we expect that the semiamplitude of the starspot induced radial velocity variation for HD 102195 may be on the order of ~ 10 -20 m s-1.
+On the basis of previous RV studies of active G dwarfs with photometric variations similar to HD 102195 (e.g., Paulson et al. 2004; Santos et al. 2000), we expect that the semiamplitude of the starspot-induced radial velocity variation for HD 102195 may be on the order of $\sim\!10-20\,\mbox{m s}^{-1}$.
 Even if the photometric and RV periods were equal, the deduced level of stellar activity could not account for the observed RV variations in HD 102195.
-This strengthens the conclusion from §5.5 above that stellar activity is not responsible for the 4.11-day radial velocity variation.
+This strengthens the conclusion from \S 5.3 that stellar activity is not responsible for the 4.11 day radial velocity variation.

-It is unusual (and of some concern) that the 12.3-day photometric period appears to be exactly (at least within the measurement errors) three times that of the 4.11-day radial velocity period.
+It is unusual (and of some concern) that the 12.3 day photometric period appears to be exactly (at least within the measurement errors) 3 times that of the 4.11 day radial velocity period.
 Could three similar starspot groups spaced approximately 120° in longitude on the star be responsible for the observed radial velocity period?
-Figure 9 shows that there is essentially no power in the brightness variations at 4.11 days (corresponding to a frequencey of 0.24 cycles per day).
+Figure 9 shows that there is essentially no power in the brightness variations at 4.11 days (corresponding to a frequency of 0.24 cycles day-1).
 Conversely, an examination of Figure 7 shows that there is essentially no power in the radial velocity variations at the photometric period of 12.3 days.
 This mismatch of the photometric and radial velocity periods indicates that they arise from separate causes and supports the planetary interpretation.